Mario5Gray/demos/buoy-north/README.md

 In this example, configmap reloading will happen on a polling interval of 2 seconds, and will only refresh affected properties as configured with the `spring.cloud.kubernetes.reload.strategy` property.
-This property can also be configured to restart the applicationcontext or to even shutdown the application.
+This property can also be configured to restart the ApplicationContext or to even shutdown the application.

 I suppose events might not be available due to system policy or system design so 'polling' is used here.
 Don't forget to set `spring.cloud.kubernetes.reload.mode` to 'event' if that is supported in your environment.